grillitype/web-fonts-guide/README.md

 Warning: Because font-feature-settings is used to set many potential OpenType features at once, you can’t just define a single setting differently as your other choices will not be inherited.
 You need to redefine all of them if you want to change anything for child elements.

-A great resource to test out OpenType features and easily put together your required CSS code is [Clagnut’s OpenType CSS Sandbox](http://clagnut.com/sandbox/css3/) by Richard Rutter.

 ### Letter-Spacing and Word-Spacing